 Processing Speed โ€” Peaks ~20, Declines Earliest

 Raw processing speed โ€” how quickly you can perform simple cognitive operations โ€” peaks in the late teens to early twenties and begins declining almost immediately after.
 By your mid-thirties there is a measurable slowing in reaction time and simple cognitive processing speed.
 This continues gradually throughout adulthood and accelerates in later life.
+This is one reason young adults consistently outperform older adults on timed cognitive tests even when the older adults have significantly more relevant knowledge and experience.

 Working Memory โ€” Peaks ~25โ€“30, Slow Decline

 Working memory โ€” the ability to hold and manipulate information in short-term memory โ€” peaks in the mid to late twenties.
 The decline after this peak is gradual through middle age and becomes more pronounced after 60.
 This is why memorising new information and holding complex multi-step problems in mind tends to become somewhat more effortful with age even in cognitively healthy adults.
+The relationship between working memory and overall IQ is one of the most robust findings in cognitive science, with working memory capacity accounting for a significant portion of variance in general intelligence scores.

 Fluid Reasoning โ€” Peaks ~25โ€“35, Gradual Decline